abenz1267/walker/README.md

 | ------------ | ------------------------------------------------ |
 | normal       | 37ms                                             |
 | with service | < 500µs / (2.3ms when input needs to be cleared) |

-## Watchout for...

-- Desktop entries will be parsed and cached in `.cache/walker`... currently no mechanism to refresh cache, so delete manually if needed

 ## FAQ